FChia11/gradstudent/content/post/rosa_chamberlain/index.md

 summary: ""
 tags:
 - Mechanical Engineering
-- United Kingdom
+- Great Britain
-- UK
+- GB
 title: "Rosa Chamberlin, GB191110468A"
 ---
 On April 18, 1912, Rosa Chamberlin of London, UK, was granted a patent for inventing a novel air-cooling machine.
 Intended for use in industrial settings, the invention featured multiple pistons and cylinders to compress air and lower the external temperature.